loomio/loomio-docs/user_manual/src/groups/data_export/index.md

 ## Export

-Open the drop down menu on the group page and select **Export group data**.
+Open the group drop down menu by clicking on the three dots, and select **Export group data**.

 ![](export_group_data.png)